Rebecca Smith (journalist)

-Rebecca A. Smith is a reporter in the San Francisco, California, bureau of The Wall Street Journal.
+Rebecca A. Smith was a reporter in the San Francisco, California, bureau of The Wall Street Journal.

 Early life and education

 Smith grew up in Seattle, WA.
 She obtained her bachelor's degree, Phi Beta Kappa and magna cum laude, from the University of Washington.
 She later received her master's degree from Mills College in Oakland, CA.

 Career

 Smith started her career in journalism in 1977 as a reporter and photographer for the Friday Harbor Journal in the San Juan Islands in Washington State.
 A year later she joined the Daily Oklahoman where she served as a copy editor and reporter for the state desk.
 In 1981, she joined "The Daily Journal-American" in Bellevue, Wash.
 In 1985 she moved to the Oakland Tribune in California, reporting on business and in 1992 she worked for the San Jose Mercury News as a reporter, first covering the semiconductor industry and then responsible for covering consumer issues.
 From 1998 - 1999 she was a consumer affairs reporter for the San Francisco Chronicle.
 Smith began working as an energy reporter for The Wall Street Journal in August 1999.

 She and colleague John R. Emshwiller shared responsibility for the unfolding Enron scandal in 2001, scoring many journalistic coups in the process.
 They later collaborated on a book on the subject called 24 Days.
 She joined the WSJ investigations team in 2018.

+She died on December 15th, 2023 at the age of 68.